infinitered/ignite-bowser/readme.md

 To see it in action, check out the blog post by Robin Heinze here: [Creating a Trivia App with Ignite Bowser](https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-1-1987cc6e93a1).

-You can also watch a [live coding demo](https://www.youtube.com/watch?v=OgiFKMd_TeY) at React Live Amsterdam where Jamon Holmgren codes an Ignite Bowser app in less than 30 minutes.
+You can also watch a [live coding demo](https://www.youtube.com/watch?v=OgiFKMd_TeY) at React Live Amsterdam, where Jamon Holmgren codes an Ignite Bowser app in less than 30 minutes.

 ## Quick Start